 Arrival and Departure: Arrival after 4pm.
 Departure by 10am.

-Maximum Occupancy: The property sleeps a maximum of two (adults and children), plus one child in a cot under 24 months (cot available, please bring your own bedding).
+Maximum Occupancy: The property sleeps a maximum of two (adults and children, cot available, please bring your own bedding).
 Please note the number of persons occupying the accommodation must not exceed the number stated here.